Weekly High Frequency Indicators: Rebounding Metrics Confront Rebounding Virus

 (Graph at Real Estate Loans, All Commercial Banks | FRED | St. Louis Fed )

 With lower rates since early 2019, purchase mortgage applications were solidly positive.
 When the crisis started, they reverted back to negative.
-In the past several month, however, they have rebounded strongly and this week made a new 10 year+ high.
+In the past several months, however, they have rebounded strongly, and this week made a new 10 year+ high.
 Lower rates also recently led to a decadal high in refi, but it backed off substantially this week.

 With the exception of several weeks in 2019, real estate loans generally stayed positive for the past several years.